laxmankrishnamurti/Backend/Docker/Section-01.md

 ### Docker Images

-We can create multiple images of different operating systems with different versions.
+We can create multiple images of different operating systems or Environment with different versions.

 Create images